project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

   dup seed1 xor to seed1 ;
 ```

 #### A few points to note:

-The actual number of bits used for the 3 shifts is critical.
-For a 32bit generator there are exactly 648 valid combinations.
-The
-favorite combination of Marsaglia was (13, 17, 5) which is
-used here.

-For 16bit generators only a few valid combinations
-exist: (7, 9, 13) and (7, 9, 8).

-For 64 bit generators 2200 valid combinations exist.
-Examples are: (24, 31, 35)
-or (19, 41, 21) and many others.
-See the link below for exact details.

-With two 32b seeds the period is 2^64-1.

-There is no limit to the number of seeds you can use.
-If you want to use
+There is no limit to the number of seeds.
+If you want to use a thousand
-a thousand seeds, you can.
+seeds, you can.
 The method functions fine with that.
-In that case
+In that case it
-it would be more efficient to put the seeds in a table and read and write to
+would be more efficient to put the seeds in a table and read and write to
 the table with two pointers.
-But is hard to imagine a use-case where there
+But it is hard to imagine a use-case where
-is a need for more than 256 bits of seeds, so for instance eight 32 bit seeds.
-This
+there is a need for more than 256 bits of seeds, so for instance eight
-gives a wrap-to-zero period of 2^256-1.
-Even if you generate 1 bilion values per second,
+32 bit seeds.
+This gives a wrap-to-zero period of 2^256-1.
+Even if
-the universe will cease to exist before it starts repeating.
+you generate  1 bilion values per second, the universe would cease to
+exist before the generator wraps to the start.

+It is good practise to pre-load the generator after re-seeding by
+generating  dummy random numbers.
+For each seed you use, generate at
+least 4 dummy numbers.
+So with 2 seeds 8 dummy numbers would be the
+minimum.
+This pre-loading ensures that in all cases a good quality stream
+of numbers is generated.

 At least one seed must have one of the bits set for the generator to work.

 #### Finally a handy word:

 ```
 \ CHOOSE - limits the output of a random-generator to a range
          between 0 and u1 in a correct way.